Why Predictive Maintenance (PDM)?

 Steve Cormack, Enterprise Asset Management (EAM) Operations Director at SEAM Group, joined us during our recent webinar to dive into the details of Predictive Maintenance (PdM) and the benefits it can provide to your facility.
 Condition-based monitoring, one of the four major service groups that SEAM Group provides, is also known as Predictive Maintenance.
 The goal of PdM is to bring you a return on your investment (ROI) in two ways.

 The first of these is by increasing throughput, which is the rate of production or the rate at which something is processed.
 The biggest area monitored in tracking throughput is typically found in Overall Equipment Effectiveness (OEE).
 There are three components to OEE.
 First is the quality of the product itself.
-Second is the availability of the equipment, and the third is the rate at which the equipment is being run.
+Second is the availability of the equipment, and third is the rate at which the equipment is being run.

 The second way in which PdM is intended to bring you an ROI is by reducing operating expenses such as labor, parts and materials, outside services, and having things done right the first time.
 Predictive Maintenance, in general, helps position you to effectively monitor the ongoing condition of your equipment in a very non-intrusive way, which is very different from the more labor-intensive preventive maintenance (PM) strategies commonly seen in the marketplace.

-It costs an organization three to five times more in terms of operating expense to conduct an unplanned maintenance corrective work order than to conduct a planned one.
+It costs an organization three to five times more in terms of operating expenses to conduct an unplanned maintenance corrective work order than to conduct a planned one.
 Predictive Maintenance is at the head of the charge when it comes to controlling your operating costs (avoiding or reducing unplanned work going on in your facility ) and increasing your ROI.

 Setting Up a Predictive Maintenance Strategy